-At the age of 16, my family embarked on an epic journey from Kuwait to Spain and back.
-We enjoyed the beautiful scenery, historical sites, met friendly people, and encountered a few challenges along the way./p>
+At the age of sixteen, my family embarked on an epic road trip from Kuwait to Spain and back.
+We enjoyed the beautiful scenery and historical sites, met friendly people, and encountered a few challenges along the way.

-The tip, as intended, was a lot of fun – but it was also educational.
-I learned about different places and people, and most importantly, I realized that there is a vast world outside of my neighborhood.
+The road trip, as intended, was a lot of fun – but it was also educational.
+I learned about different places and people, and most importantly, I realized that there is a vast world outside my neighborhood.

 This trip also ignited my wanderlust for everything new and adventurous.

-Since we were going through Bulgaria, I also learned the Cyrillic alphabet to read street signed.
+Since we were going through Bulgaria, I also learned the Cyrillic alphabet to read street signs.
 How did I decide to do so?
-One of the guidebooks mentioned the different alphabet in some counties, and I was up to the challenge.
+One of the guidebooks mentioned the different alphabets in some counties, and I was up to the challenge.

 We also had to buy international insurance, and my dad had to get an international driver's license.

-My mom was responsible for preparing a lot of easy-to-store and easy to prepare meals and snacks.
+My mom was responsible for preparing many easy-to-store and easy-to-prepare meals and snacks.
 Not an easy task for a trip that spanned two months.
 Of course, we had to replenish our supplies along the way, but we had a good start.

 After many months of planning, we were finally ready for this fantastic trip.